prisma/prisma1/README.md

 [![Slack Status](https://slack.graph.cool/badge.svg)](https://slack.graph.cool) [![npm version](https://badge.fury.io/js/graphcool.svg)](https://badge.fury.io/js/graphcool)

-**Prisma - turn your database into a GraphQL API**

-With Prisma you can design your data model and have a production ready [GraphQL](https://www.howtographql.com/) API online in minutes.
+**Prisma - turn your database into a GraphQL API**.
+Prisma lets you design your data model and have a production ready [GraphQL](https://www.howtographql.com/) API online in minutes.

 The Prisma GraphQL API provides powerful abstractions and building blocks to develop flexible, scalable GraphQL backends:

-1. **Type-safe API** that can be used from frontend and backend, including filters, aggregations and transactions
+1. **Type-safe API** that can be used from frontend and backend, including filters, aggregations and transactions.
 2. **Data modeling** with declarative SDL.
-Prisma migrates your underlying database automatically
+Prisma migrates your underlying database automatically.
-3. **Realtime API** using GraphQL Subscriptions
+3. **Realtime API** using GraphQL Subscriptions.
-4. **Advanced API composition** using GraphQL Bindings and schema stitching
+4. **Advanced API composition** using GraphQL Bindings and schema stitching.
-5. **Works with all frontend frameworks** like React, Vue.js, Angular ([Quickstart Examples](https://prismagraphql.com/docs/quickstart/))
+5. **Works with all frontend frameworks** like React, Vue.js, Angular ([Quickstart Examples](https://www.prismagraphql.com/docs/quickstart/)).

 ## Contents